-Anchos contain vitamin A, C, the B vitamins and significant amounts of iron, thiamine, niacin, magnesium and riboflavin.
+Anchos contain vitamin A, C, and B vitamins and significant amounts of iron, thiamine, niacin, magnesium and riboflavin.
 Chiles are cholesterol-free, saturated fat-free, low calorie, low sodium, and high in fiber.

 Ancho chiles figure in the origin of "mole poblano."
 According to legend, this dish was invented in the 16th century by Sor Andrea de la Asuncion, a Dominican nun at the Santa Rosa convent in the Mexican city of Puebla.

 Depending on the region, this chile is known by several names.
-Growers mistakenly call both fresh and dried forms "Ancho."
-In California, it is often confused with the Pasilla chile.
+Growers mistakenly call both fresh and dried forms "Ancho”, however it should only be listed as Poblano when fresh and Ancho when dried.
+In California, it is often confused with the dried Pasilla chile, which is much narrower and a dried form of the Chilacas chile.
 The dried Ancho, together with the Mulato and the true Pasilla, form the "holy trinity" of chilies used in traditional Mexican mole sauces.
-Named for its characteristic broad shoulders, "Ancho", pronounced AHN-choh, means wide in Spanish.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Hyatt Islandia||San Diego CA||619-224-1234|

 |Analog||San Diego CA||619-233-1183|

 |Common Theory||San Diego CA||858-707-7016|

 |Jamul Indian Village Dev.Co:Hollywood Casino Jamul||Jamul CA||619-315-2250 x2|